 [Section 25 amended by No. 17 of 1950 s.
 11; No. 81 of 1996 s.
 11.]

-26. Land occupied may be brought under this Act by a different description from that in the title on special application
+26. Land occupied may be brought under this Act by different description from that in title on special application

 On any application to bring land under this Act in which the land actually and bona fide occupied by the applicant differs in boundaries area or position from the land described in his muniments of title he may apply to bring under this Act the land so occupied; and in any such case the applicant shall state in his application in addition to the other particulars required by this Act that the land as occupied by him and as to which he applies for a certificate is not correctly described in the muniments of title lodged in support of the application and shall specify to the best of his knowledge and belief the reasons for the discrepancy between the land as occupied and the land as described in the muniments of title.

-27. Applications to bring land under Act or to amend certificate may be granted as to land occupied under but not described in the title deeds or certificate
+27. Applications to bring land under this Act or to amend certificate may be granted as to land occupied under but not described in title deeds or certificate

 On any application to bring land under this Act by a description different from that in the muniments of title or for the amendment of a certificate or for the amendment or replacement of a relevant graphic the Commissioner may grant the same as to the land in the occupation of the applicant if the discrepancy between the land as occupied and as described in the muniments or certificate of title or relevant graphic shall appear to be due to the inaccuracy of any survey or plan or description on the sale of the land by the Crown or on any subsequent dealing therewith or to any discrepancy between the actual measurements or bearings at any time made or marked on the ground and those represented or mentioned in any plan or description.